How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 It enables automatic error reporting in real time, monitoring app performance, and collecting data about how people use the app, among others.

 This platform also helps you identify priorities and fix the most common bugs based on their impact on real users.
-Firebase is used by both developers and marketers.
-Moreover, its API allows sync with other tools and storing data on the Firebase cloud.
+Both developers and marketers use Firebase.
+Moreover, its API allows sync with other tools and data storage on the Firebase cloud.

 What is Google Analytics for Firebase?